Will new PSU population estimates confirm Bend has topped 100,000 residents, or not? - KTVZ

 The population figures are about more than just bragging rights.
 Cities and counties get 30 days to challenge them, if they believe there are discrepancies or errors, before the estimates become final, helping to dictate how government tax revenues and other funds are distributed.

-NewsChannel 21's Noah Chast is awaiting Monday's release of the latest PSU estimates for Oregon counties and cities -- the first to measure a full year of pandemic-related impacts.
-He plans to speak with Syrnyk about them for his report, coming up at 5 on KTVZ.
+Tune in to NewsChannel 21 at Six for the latest PSU estimates for Oregon counties and cities -- the first to measure a full year of pandemic-related impacts.

 Comments